skriegman/2019-RSS/README.md

     "File -> Import -> Simulation"

-The .vxa files for the best performing individuals will be saved in the working dir inside a run_* where * is the seed (we used 1 as the first arg)
+The .vxa files for the best performing individuals will be saved in

     evosoro/evosoro/exp/run_1/bestSoFar/fitOnly.